nj-vs-vh/gssi-le-6-mc-techniques/README.template.md

 And it follows that $s \sim \mathrm{Exp}(\mu_1 + \mu_2)$

-For a more general proof, we can either do it inductively, or write in more general form
+For a more general proof in the case $s = \sum_i s_i$, we can either do it inductively, or write in more general form

 $$
 \begin{aligned}